 Not sure where to sleep?
 Start your accommodations search with this guide to the best places to stay in Dresden…

-Where to stay in Dresden: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Dresden: The best neighbourhoods & areas

-Dresden is one of the most populous cities in the country with eight districts and many neighbourhoods.
+Dresden is one of the most populous cities in Germany with eight districts and many neighbourhoods.

 Flanking both sides of the Elbe River, the neighbourhoods of Neustadt and Altstadt receive the most visitors.
 These areas contain the city’s main historic sites and cultural attractions.
 You can easily navigate the city streets as you go visit baroque churches, old administrative buildings, and small art galleries.

 Outside of the central area of the city, you’ll find a varied landscape.
 To the south is the city’s commercial hub with fashionable boutique shops and sportswear stores.

 To the west is the hipster part of Dresden where visitors can find small local shops, lots of organic food options, and a power plant that has been creatively converted into a cultural centre.

 No matter where you stay, most sites should remain within walking distance or a short commute on the local train.

 The best areas to stay in Dresden include: